Geobert/emile/README.md

 When a post is published, it is possible to publish a toot on Mastodon.

-You need to set the environment variable `EMILE_MASTODON_TOKEN` with the access token from the development section and

-Add the `[mastodon]` section with needed info:
+You need to set the environment variable `EMILE_MASTODON_TOKEN` with the access token from the development section and add the `[mastodon]` section with needed info:

 - `instance`: The host of the instance where the account used to post is
 - `social_template`: The file in `/template` to use for the toot’s template.
 Default: